RNLI rescues rip current swimmers

 Her father, who is also a qualified lifeguard, raised the alarm before paddling out to wait with the teens for the St Agnes inshore lifeboat.

-The boys, who are on holiday in the area, were exhausted but uninjured.
+The boys, who are local to the area, were exhausted but uninjured.

+"Her training at the club just clicked in and she gave me the exact information I needed and pointed out where the boys were.

+"She did a cracking job, she did the right thing at the right time - I'm very proud of her."

-Rip currents are a major cause of accidental drowning and are responsible for the majority of RNLI Lifeguard rescues in the UK.
+Rip currents are a major cause of accidental drowning and are responsible for the majority of RNLI lifeguard rescues in the UK.

 The strong currents, which run out to sea, can quickly drag people and debris away from the shallows of the shoreline and out to deeper water.